mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

 ---
-layout: post
+layout: publication
-title: Creating a new Django Oscar app with dashboard (Part 1)
+title: Creating an Oscar App with Dashboard (Part 1)
 tags: django oscar app dashboard
+category: Creating an Oscar App with Dashboard
+date: 2021-03-16
 output: true
-description: Tutorial on how to create a new Django Oscar app with dashboard.
+description: Learning Django-Oscar can be cumbersome.
+In this tutorial, you will learn how to create a brand new Oscar app with dashboard.
 ---

 # Introduction
 In this tutorial you are going to learn how to create a new Django app and integrate it into *Oscar* e-commerce framework.
 Particularly, we will create a new sample Django app called `boutique` and integrate it to the Oscar's default front and dashboard.
 ## Getting ready (django-oscar)
 First it is necessary to create a virtual environment to work in.
 I use *pipenv* as virtual environment for its simplicity and ease of use.
-Create a directory called `/myoscarapp` and move inside and run following command:
+Create a directory called `/myoscarapp`, move inside and run following command:

 {% highlight bash %}